vitorxavierg/Data-Cleaning/README.md

 https://medium.com/towardsdev/cars-prices-reviews-study-step-2-data-cleaning-2aacf3e19a61

 This is the second part of a three-part project I've made.
 A lot of different cleaning techniques were used.
 The goal here is to clean the data for data analysis.
-Check out the medium article to see the other two parts.
+Check out the Medium article to see the other two parts.